denisacostaq/StyleCode/index.md

 Constant Names
 --------------

-Variables declared constexpr or const, and whose value is fixed for the duration of the program, are named with a leading "k" followed by mixed case.
+Variables declared `constexpr` or `const`, and whose value is fixed for the duration of the program, are named with a leading "k" followed by mixed case.
 For example:

 ~~~cpp
 const int kDaysInAWeek = 7;
 ~~~

-All such variables with static storage duration (i.e. statics and globals, see [Storage Duration](http://en.cppreference.com/w/cpp/language/storage_duration#Storage_duration) for details) should be named this way.
+All such variables with `static` storage duration (i.e. statics and globals, see [Storage Duration](http://en.cppreference.com/w/cpp/language/storage_duration#Storage_duration) for details) should be named this way.
 This convention is optional for variables of other storage classes, e.g. automatic variables, otherwise the usual variable naming rules apply.